vky342/OpenERP/README.md

-Project - An Android native app that has ERP features.
+Project - An Android native app that has ERP features App name - OpenERP.
-App name - OpenERP.
+The app uses MVVM architecture.